-It’s emotionally and psychologically hard to succeed in business.
+It’s emotionally and psychologically hard to succeed in business or your career.
 You have to overcome so many obstacles, hurdles, pitfalls and mistakes in the beginning.
 It’s no wonder that, according to the Small Business Association, 50% of new businesses fail in their first year.

 When the pursuit of success fails to pay off immediately, many simply fold up their tents and quit.
-Most quit because they bought into the notion that overnight success is possible and, so, they are not prepared for the long, arduous journey that is the reality for most who pursue success.
+Most quit because they bought into the notion that overnight success is possible and so, they are not prepared when adversity comes along, stopping them in their tracks.

 In reality, success is not a linear climb.
 It’s more like monkey bars.
-Sometimes you are forced to move downwards, sometimes sideways and sometimes forward and up the monkey bars.
+Sometimes you are forced to move downwards, or sideways before moving upwards.
 Those downwards and sideways adjustments are frustrating and test your mettle.
 They drag you down emotionally.
-You lose confidence.
-You lose money.
+They cause you to lose confidence and money.

 But, with persistence as your partner, you will eventually overcome those obstacles, pitfalls and mistakes and find yourself moving forward and up.

 Every time you figure out what to do and what not to do, you grow.
 Every time you are forced back on your heels, yet somehow survive, you become better.

 As you face and overcome adversity, you gain confidence in yourself.
 And the more adversity you overcome, the more confident you become, which empowers you to overcome new obstacles, pitfalls and mistakes.